David-Desmaisons/ComposableAsync/README.md

 		var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);

 This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.
+Same as ActorFactory priority argument (default to Normal) define the priority of the thread where Actor methods will run.

 ###SynchronizationContext